Corymbia collina

-Corymbia collina, commonly known as the silver-leaved bloodwood, is a species of tree that is endemic to Western Australia.
+Corymbia collina, commonly known as silver-leaved bloodwood, is a species of tree that is endemic to Western Australia.
 It has thin patchy rough bark on some or all of the trunk, smooth white to pale grey bark above, lance-shaped to curved adult leaves, flower buds in groups of seven, creamy white flowers and barrel-shaped fruit.

 Description

 Corymbia collina typically grows to a height of 7-18 m and forms a lignotuber.
 It has rough, patchy, fibrous to flaky, tessellated bark on part or all of the trunk, smooth white or cream-coloured to pale grey bark above.
 Young plants and coppice regrowth have heart-shaped to egg-shaped leaves 55-130 mm long and 40-70 mm wide.
 Adult leaves are glossy green, lance-shaped to curved, 92-235 mm long and 10-30 mm wide, tapering to a petiole 10-37 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-35 mm long, each branch of the peduncle with seven buds on pedicels 5-28 mm long.
 Mature buds are oval, 13-16 mm long and 10-11 mm wide with a rounded to bluntly conical operculum.
 Flowering occurs from April to June and the flowers are creamy white.
 The fruit is a woody, barrel-shaped capsule 26-37 mm long and 18-25 mm wide with the valves enclosed in the fruit.